-21. If a health practitioner believes that a person is not capable in respect to treatment, then he or she may automatically turn to the SDM for consent or refusal of consent.
-The health practitioner does not have to advise the person of the finding of incapacity nor advise the person of the right of review of the finding of incapacity or of other rights of review before the Consent and Capacity Board.
+19. If a Health practitioner believes that a person is not capable in respect to treatment, then he or she may automatically turn to the SDM for consent or refusal of consent.
+The health practitioner does not have to tell the person of the finding of incapacity nor has to tell the patient of the right of review of the finding of incapacity or of other rights of review before the Consent and Capacity Review Board.